pkuqiwang/alphafold/README.md

 sudo apt update
 ```

 2. Mount the data volume to folder `/data`.
+For more details, please reference [AWS Documents](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html)

-First find the device list on the instance
+Use the lsblk command to view your available disk devices and their mount points (if applicable) to help you determine the correct device name to use.
 ```
 lsblk
 ```
 ![lsblk](images/lsblk.png)

-Make sure the volume is not mounted on other device (use the device name matching what you get from `lsblk`) which should only have data in the output
+Determine whether there is a file system on the volume.
+New volumes are raw block devices, and you must create a file system on them before you can mount and use them.
 ```
 sudo file -s /dev/xvdb
 ```
 ![sudofile](images/sudofile.png)

-Create a new file system on the device and mount the volume to `/data` folder
+The device is an empty volume, we will create a file system on the volume and mount the volume to `/data` folder.
 ```
 sudo mkfs.xfs /dev/xvdb
 sudo mkdir /data